murdho/payment_schedule/README.md

 #### Example implementation in Ruby

-Algorithm implementation in Ruby, based on the spreadsheet: [amortization-schedule.rb](#)
+Algorithm implementation in Ruby, based on the spreadsheet: [amortization_schedule.rb](examples/amortization_schedule.rb)

 (screenshot of the output)